 Our expert team includes nurses, pharmacists and doctors who have expertise in caring for the poisoned patient.
 Our Specialists in Poison Information nurses and pharmacists have advanced training in toxicology and will provide you with expert poison advice.

 The Specialist in Poison Information (SPI) is a registered nurse or pharmacist who has received specialized training in toxicology.
 The SPIs are front-line staff who answer poison calls 24 hours a day, seven days a week.
 After an ongoing two-year training period, eligible Specialists in Poison Information write a certification exam to achieve the designation of Certified Specialist in Poison Information (CSPI).

 The mycology consultant is an associate professor in the Division of Occupational and Environmental Health at the Dalla Lana School of Public Health, University of Toronto.
-They provide mycological consultation to the OPC, collaborating with the interprofessional team in the management of mushroom exposures.
+They provide mycological consultation to the MPC, collaborating with the interprofessional team in the management of mushroom exposures.